enquire now

 Now let’s look at how to interpret the rest of the information in these reports.

-On the left-hand side of the report, you will see some bars on the chart.
-These bars represent the annual probability of a flood event occurring for that particular property.
+The bars on the left-hand side of the report represent the annual probability of a flood event occurring.
 These bars also show the magnitude of the associated risk for any flood event.
-This is measured using the Annual Expedient Probability (AEP), in other words, the chances that a property will flood in any year.

 If a property ALSO falls within a Creek/Waterway Flooding overlay Category 1, 2 or 3 OR in a mapped overland flow path, you may also need to account for an undercroft area in the event you are looking to complete any future renovation works.
 This can get quite complex, and we recommend if this applies to seek help from professionals such as architects, certifiers, and town planners.